catherinetran04/vacuum_ai_agents/README.md

 - create an environment for it
 - then run it in the environment

-If you wanted to run the agent in that environment for a limited amount of time, you can pass an integer in as a parameter in the environment.run call (e.g. environment.run(50))
+To run the agent in that environment for a limited amount of time, pass an integer in as a parameter in the environment.run call (e.g. environment.run(50))

 This applies for other agents such as the model based vacuum agent and the random vacuum agent.

 ## Reflex Vacuum Agent
-• Run the ReflexVacuumAgent in the TrivialVacuumEnvironment for 15 steps.
-Use the TraceAgent class to print out its perceptions and actions at each time step.
-Return the environment status.
+• Here we run the ReflexVacuumAgent in the TrivialVacuumEnvironment for 15 steps and use the TraceAgent class to print out its perceptions and actions at each time step.
+Following that, we can return the environment status:
 ```
 <Agent> perceives ((0, 0), 'Clean') and does Right
 <Agent> perceives ((1, 0), 'Dirty') and does Suck